-2016-2017 Board of Directors
+2023-2024 Board of Directors

-The Open Space Council is fortunate to have a wonderful, dedicated board of professionals serving on the Board of Directors.
+Open Space STL is fortunate to have an incredible, dedicated team of professionals serving on the Board of Directors.
 The board meets 6 times per year; board members serve 3-year terms.

 Gerald has worked for over 18 years in parks and recreation municipal management.
 He has been the Director of Parks and Recreation for the City of Sunset Hills since 2003.
 Gerald is a member of the National Recreation and Parks Association, Sunset Hills Rotary Club, Sunset Hills/Crestwood Chamber of Commerce and is the Regional Director of the Missouri Parks and Recreation Association.
-He enjoys He enjoys coaching, playing golf, soccer, and other outdoor activities.
-Gerald has been a member of the Open Space Council Board of Directors since 2016.
+He enjoys coaching, playing golf, soccer, and other outdoor activities.
+Gerald has been a member of the Open Space STL Board of Directors since 2016.

-Susan F. (Flicky) Christie – Secretary
+Susan ‘Flicky’ Christie – Secretary

-Scott Emmelkamp -Vice President
+Scott Emmelkamp – President

 Scott is a principal at Planning Design Studio, a St. Louis based landscape architecture firm with its office located in historic Laclede’s Landing.
 In his 20+ year career, he has provided design and project management services for numerous parks, greenways, theme parks, historic preservation and commercial projects both domestically and internationally.
 He is President of the St. Louis Chapter of the American Society of Landscape Architects, Treasurer of the Missouri Association of Landscape Architects and is President of the Fay Jones School of Architecture Professional Advisory Board.
 Scott graduated from the University of Arkansas with a degree in Landscape Architecture and a minor in Art.
 He is registered to practice landscape architecture in Missouri, Illinois, Kansas and Arkansas.